pennlabs/website/README.md

 - [ ] Analytics
 - [ ] Fade in animations
 - [ ] Product pages
+- [ ] Fix laggy SVG loading on first page load
-- [ ] Be able to load member images with gatsby-image: https://github.com/graysonhicks/gatsby-plugin-remote-images
+- [ ] Be able to load member images with gatsby-image for lazy loading: https://github.com/graysonhicks/gatsby-plugin-remote-images
 - [ ] Illustrations on about page
 - [ ] Products page
 - [ ] Blog